Manideep4444/my2-gattineni/README.md

 -----
 # Activities that can be at favourite spot

-1.Visiting Temple
+1. Visiting Temple
-2.Exploring the temple architecture
+2. Exploring the temple architecture
-3.Treking
+3. Treking